LautaroJayat/data-structures-and-algorithms-in-c/00_setting_up_the_lab/readme.md

 ## How to use this container

-I wll suggest to create a folder for each example, and start the docker container there.
+I suggest creating a folder for each example and starting the Docker container from there.

-Then, just move to the `/app` folder in the container by typing `cd /app`.
+Then, navigate to the `/app` folder inside the container by using the command `cd /app`.

-Keep in mind that you can use your text editor of preference to create or modify files in your project folder, in the real world, in your host.
-All changes will be visible inside your host.
+Keep in mind that you can use your preferred text editor to create or modify files in your project folder on your host machine.
+All changes made in this "real world" context will be visible and reflected inside the container.

-This way you can write as usual but perform the compilations in your isolated environment.
+This way, you can write code as usual, while performing compilations within the isolated environment provided by Docker.

 :)